tevoza/logic-sim/README.md

 * Implement console classes for gui use
 * Way of displaying logs for debugging
 * void drawNodeLine(Node *src, Node *dest) - draw a line between 2 nodes?

+---
+## State calculation logic
+Generally, each node assesses the states of its input nodes to determine its own state, according to a set of rules.